wrbs/partii-project/README.md

 However, in most development iterations you can probably get away with only rebuilding the runtime.

+## Using OPAM

+To create a switch with the JIT version of the compiler run

+    opam switch create .
+    opam install .

 ## Project overview

 The project is developed primarily in Rust and C. The aim is to use some form